x

 Trained practitioners can also apply Dynamic Embodiment™ to interrupt aggression and violence between people and groups.

-Does Dynamic Embodiment™ work for preventing or controlling aggression or violence?
+Does Dynamic Embodiment™ work for preventing or controlling social distress?

 A study from the American Journal of Dance Therapy (2004) suggests that Dynamic Embodiment™ is useful for reducing aggression.
 In the study, 54 multicultural elementary school children participated in a dance/movement therapy-based violence prevention program over the course of 12 weeks.
 Both teachers and students noticed a significant decrease in aggressive and negative behaviors, such as starting fights, not calming down, not tolerating frustration and throwing objects.[1]